Joannie Rochette: 2010 Winter Olympics

 Rochette was nominated to represent Canada at the 2010 Winter Olympics after winning her sixth straight Canadian National title.

-While practicing for the short program, Rochette received tragic news: her mother had died shortly after arriving in Vancouver.
+At the Olympic Village, Rochette received the news that her mother had died shortly after arriving in Vancouver.
 Upon hearing the news, NBC speed-skating commentator Dan Jansen sent an e-mail to Rochette and shared his experiences of his sister's death during the Calgary Olympics (Canada's last Olympics before Vancouver).

 Rochette chose to continue competing in her mother's honour.
 She recorded a new personal best in the short program, scoring 71.36 points, the third highest score of the night.
 Two days later, she held on to her third-place position after the long program and won the bronze medal.
 She became the fifth Canadian to win a medal in ladies' figure skating at the Olympics.

 Rochette's performance at the 2010 Olympics figure skating gala on February 27 featured the original French version of Celine Dion's song "Fly", «Vole» as a tribute to her mother (a long-time fan of Dion), ending with her face raised to the heavens.

 Because of her inspiring determination in the face of these circumstances, along with Petra Majdič, she received the inaugural Terry Fox Award for the 2010 Winter Olympics.
 Fellow Canadian Olympian Jon Montgomery described Rochette as having shown "so much heart and determination at the 2010 Games (...)
 What she displayed is honestly what the Olympics are all about."
 Rochette was chosen as the flag bearer for the closing ceremony.